 Unlike other types of loans, your bad credit shouldn’t affect your title loan application.
 Car title loans usually don’t require a credit check.
 They are specifically designed for people that have a damaged credit from a history of late or missing payments on their record.

-In order to qualify for a car title loan in California, you also need to have a source of income.
+One title loan requirement to meet to qualify for a car title loan in California, is a source of income.
 If you have low income, it may be harder to qualify but you won’t be exempted simply because of it.
 Also, you must not currently be a debtor in a bankruptcy case or presently intend to voluntarily file for bankruptcy relief.

 If you decide to get a car title loan, you must put your car as collateral.
 This means that you allow a lender to place a lien on your car title, and temporarily surrender the hard copy of the vehicle title, in exchange for a loan amount.
 This is the only way a lender has some sort of assurance that the loan they give you will give them some sort of return.
 Without the title of the car being on the line, it can be very difficult to find a short-term loan.